 Instead, mergers and acquisitions in security electronics are about the expansion of market share, the acquisition of adjacent expertise and technologies, the purchase of high-quality product lines, the plumbing of reputation, and the guaranteeing of future revenue streams.
 In the electronic security industry, the current activity seems reflective of high levels of confidence in underlying business fundamentals at board level.
 Seen in this light, the flurry of M&A should be seen in most cases as reflecting positively on the future of the electronic security business, which is continuing to grow at healthy rates globally.
 Not only do purchases suggest there’s value in the security market, they suggest that despite high levels of global indebtedness, electronic security businesses retain significant reserves of cash, and/or cash flows sufficient to obtain low cost credit.

 From the point of view of installers and end users, the M&A activity in electronic security recently has been fundamentally positive, with changes of ownership having minimal impact on business models and channels to market.
 Probably the key thing from the point of view of installers and end users, is that product development is not disrupted through changes of direction or loss of key staff members.
 Judging by the high levels of product development taking place across the industry, such fears seem unjustified.

-As 2019 closes in, there’s every chance we’ll see further M&A activity but while each these corporate deals should be considered on a case-by-case basis, for the most part the signs for customer value (and staff stability) look very positive. ♦
+As we continue through 2019, there’s every chance we’ll see further M&A activity but while each these corporate deals should be considered on a case-by-case basis, for the most part the signs for customer value (and staff stability) look very positive. ♦